 - Bluetooth 4.2

 Sound quality always matters the most to me when it comes to any audio accessory.
-Luckily, the engineers at Fugoo have mastered high quality playback with all of its speakers.
+Luckily, the engineers at Fugoo have mastered high-quality playback with all of its speakers.
 The Fugoo Go packs quite a punch with its 12 watts of power that can reach 92db.
 For reference sake, that’s almost as loud as a power mower at 96db.
 I definitely appreciate having the ability to crank up the volume when I’m outdoors.
-However, similar to most wireless speakers, the Go tends to struggle at keeping balance at the maximum loudness setting.
+However, similar to most wireless speakers, the Go tends to struggle at keeping the balance at the maximum loudness setting.

 Listening to the Go in the sweet spot (30-80% of max) is where it shines.
 The highs are extremely detailed and the mids are balanced.
 Bass on the low-end is definitely rich without overtaking the beautiful mids and highs.
 The speaker sounds great on its own, and it does offer true 360 sound when it is turned on its back.
 On its back is where those rubber feet enable the full sound spectrum.
 I prefer to listen to it this way when I’m outside enjoying music with friends.
 When I’m in my office or bedroom, I lay the Go on the side and point it at me for directional sound.

 The Fugoo Go is capable of pairing to a second Go which can be used in stereo or double mode for an even better experience.
 That’s my favorite way to listen to the Go is in stereo mode.
-Having two Go speakers sound better than any one wireless speaker I own including the Bose Soundlink Revolve.
+Having two Go speakers sound better than anyone wireless speaker I own including the Bose Soundlink Revolve.
 When I’m laying in bed watching my iPad Pro, I feel like I’m in a mini movie theater.

 I truly enjoy using the Fugoo Go as a single unit, but I absolutely love the Go in stereo mode.
 The sound from two Go speakers is immersive, detailed and has depth that no single portable speaker can match.
 The only downside to the Go is its average battery life which averages 6-7 hours at 60% which is what I use it at.
-As an outdoor speaker I would prefer something that could go strong through an entire weekend camping trip without a recharge.
-However as a tech enthusiast, I always have spare battery packs that cost less than $20.
+As an outdoor speaker, I would prefer something that could go strong through an entire weekend camping trip without a recharge.
+However, as a tech enthusiast, I always have spare battery packs that cost less than $20.
 The Go makes its way into my backpack whenever I head to the beach, go out for a bike ride, and certainly comes on my picnic and camping excursions all summer long.
 And when I’m home the Go sits in my office or bedroom and is one of my favorite speakers I’ve used this year.